Tyler Smith, PhD

 About

-Tyler Smith is a data scientist with 13 years of professional experience in maintaining complex data sets and applying a wide variety of statistical and machine learning algorithms using Python, R, and SQL.
-Trained as an epidemiologist, Tyler is expert at sharpening ambiguous research questions, developing scalable and reproducible data analysis workflows, visualizing data, and reporting actionable results to decision-makers.
-He is comfortable working with leaders and stakeholders at all levels and communicating with technical and non-technical audiences.
+Tyler Smith is a data scientist with 13 years of professional experience.
+He is an expert at building and analyzing large data sets using Python, R, and SQL, visualizing results, and reporting actionable information to decision-makers.
+He enjoys partnering with organizational leaders and communicating with technical and non-technical audiences alike.

 Tyler holds a PhD in Exposure Science and Environmental Epidemiology and an MPH in Epidemiologic and Biostatistical Methods, both from Johns Hopkins.
 Before the doctoral program, he worked in environmental policy.
 Tyler was born and raised in Seattle.
 When he’s not working, he can be found hiking, skiing, or otherwise engaged on the side of a mountain.